The Bitcoin Commons

 Problem

-Bitcoin's consensus rules lack mathematical specification (see Section 2.1).
+Bitcoin's consensus rules lack mathematical specification (embedded in 350,000+ lines of C++ code with no formal specification).
 This makes them impossible to verify, understand, or implement independently.
 The 2018 inflation bug (CVE-2018-17144) existed in Bitcoin Core for years before discovery.
 This is exactly the class of error formal verification eliminates.

 Solution